code-rhapsodie/dataflow-bundle/README.md

 ### Readers

-*Readers* provide the workflow with elements to import / export.
+*Readers* provide the dataflow with elements to import / export.
 Usually, elements are read from an external resource (file, database, webservice, etc).

-A *Reader* must implements `Port\Reader` or return a `iterable` if you use the `Port\Reader\IteratorReader`.
+A *Reader* can be any `iterable`.

 The only constraint on the returned elements typing is that they cannot be `false`.